Celts to the Crèche

 Eadfrith Memorializes St. Cuthbert: Eadfrith played a major part in establishing Cuthbert’s cult after his relics had been moved to the altar of the monastery church on Lindisfarne on March 20, 698, on the eleventh anniversary of Cuthbert’s death.
 It is possible that this transfer of his relics was done as part of Eadfrith’s installation as Bishop of Lindisfarne.

 After Cuthbert’s death in 687, Eadfrith had one (or perhaps several) of the Lindisfarne monks compose the Anonymous Life of Cuthbert in about 705 AD or some scholars say in the year after Cuthbert’s death.
-A bit later, the historian and scribe The Venerable Bede of Jarrow Abbey was commissioned by Eadfrith to rework the Anonymous Life of St. Cuthbert.
+A bit later, the historian and scribe The Venerable Bede (see Celts to the Crèche, day 23) of Jarrow Abbey was commissioned by Eadfrith to rework the Anonymous Life of St. Cuthbert.
 It is quite likely that Eadfrith supplied further information to Bede about Cuthbert.
 This revision was a short poem.
 Later Eadfrith then commissioned Bede to write a prose version of Cuthbert’s life.

 While serving as Bishop, Eadfrith not only produced by hand the Lindisfarne Gospels to honor the memory of Cuthbert, he also restored Cuthbert’s hermitage chapel on the island of the Inner Farne.
 Eadfrith was a very industrious Bishop who beautifully and magnificently honored his predecessor.

-Eadfrith and Cuthbert’s Relics Go Traveling: At Eadfrith’s death in 721, he was succeeded by by Æthelwald, who had been the Abbot and priest of Melrose Abbey.
+Eadfrith and Cuthbert’s Relics Go Traveling: At Eadfrith’s death in 721, he was succeeded by by Æthelwald, who had been the Abbot and priest of Melrose Abbey where Cuthbert began as a monk.
 When Lindisfarne was abandoned in the late ninth century, Eadfrith’s remains along with Cuthbert’s in his wooden coffin were among those taken on the community’s long wanderings throughout Northumbria.
-These remains eventually found a new home at Chester-le-Street, where they remained for a century.
+These remains eventually found a new home at Chester-le-Street, (pronounced “Chesley Street”) where they remained for a century.

-In 995 the relics of both Cuthbert and Eadfrith were translated first to Ripon Monastery for a short visit and then onto Durham Cathedral where Cuthbert’s wooden coffin and some of the original relics can still be seen.
+In 995 the relics of both Cuthbert and Eadfrith were translated to Ripon Monastery for a short visit and then onto Durham Cathedral where the magnificent Treasures of St. Cuthbert are housed.
+Cuthbert’s wooden coffin and some of the original relics can still be seen.

-Following is an interesting description of the relics’ pilgrimage and the saving of the Lindisfarne Gospels from the sea: (From the Dictionary of National Biography):
+Rescuing the Lindisfarne Gospels from the Sea: Following is an interesting description of the relics’ circuitous pilgrimage and the saving of the Lindisfarne Gospels from the sea: (From the Dictionary of National Biography):

 Translation of Eadfrith’s relics to Durham Cathedral, June 4